This episode brings the 2021 season of Risky Women Radio to an end. We are excited to continue our transformation journey through 2022!

 Lucy Pearman talks with Carol Beaumier who oversees Protiviti’s Asia-Pac Financial Services Practice about cyber and ESG risks, talent retention and the consequences of not transforming.

 Carol Beaumier is a Senior Managing Director in Protiviti’s Risk and Compliance practice and oversees the firm’s Asia-Pac Financial Services Practice.
 Prior to joining Protiviti, Carol was a Partner with Arthur Andersen where she led the Global Regulatory Practice; a founding member of The Secura Group and leader of the firm’s Risk Management practice; and a regulator with the Office of the Comptroller of the Currency, a bureau of the U.S. Treasury Department.
 An experienced consultant with more than thirty years of experience, Carol has extensive experience with numerous regulatory issues that affect multiple industries.
 She is a frequent author and speaker on regulatory and other risk issues.
 For the last several years, Carol has been a regular presenter at the Institute of International Bankers’ BSA/AML/OFAC Training Series.
-She is also a lecturer at the Boston University School of Law for which she has designed and is teaching an anti-money laundering course in the University’s Certificate in Financial Services Compliance program.
+She is also a lecturer at the Boston University School of Law for which she has designed and is teaching an anti-money laundering course in the University’s Certificate in Financial Services Compliance programme.

 This is Risky Women Radio – a show to connect, celebrate and champion women in risk, regulation, and compliance.
 Sharing insight and perspectives from the most influential members of our global Risky women network on the latest developments, we need to think about, the challenges we should all talk more about and the innovation we are most excited about governance, risk, and compliance.
 Bringing together the hundreds of senior women professionals already connected with a new emerging group of leading women and men.
 I’m Kimberley Cole, your chief risky woman.

 Welcome back to our transformation series on Risky Women Radio, where we will be talking about innovation and transformation and taking a look ahead at the views from some amazing risky women. on what’s next in the world of risk management.
 I’m Lucy Pearman Global Head of risk controls transformation at Protiviti.
 And I have the pleasure to introduce today’s risky woman, Carol Beaumier.
 Carol is a senior managing director in Protiviti’s Risk and Compliance practice and oversees the firm’s AsiaPac financial services practice.
 Prior to joining passivity, Carol was a partner with Arthur Andersen, where she led the global regulatory practice was a founding member of the Secura Group and leader of the firm’s risk management practice.
 Carol’s also been a regulator with the Office of the Comptroller of the Currency, a Bureau of the US Treasury Department.
 An experienced consultant with more than 30 years of experience, Carol has extensive experience with numerous regulatory issues that affect multiple industries.
 She is a frequent author and speaker on regulatory and other risk issues.
 For the last several years, Carol has been a regular presenter at the Institute of international bankers, BSA / AML / OFAC training series.
-She is also a lecturer at the Boston University School of Law for which she has designed and is teaching an anti money laundering course in the university’s certificate in financial services compliance program.
+She is also a lecturer at the Boston University School of Law for which she has designed and is teaching an anti money laundering course in the university’s certificate in financial services compliance programme.
 Welcome, Carol.

 Thank you, Lucy.
 It’s a pleasure to be with you today.